 A cooktop is a cooking appliance that requires a smaller cutout in the space of your countertop.
 It is placed within the countertop and regarded as a drop-in unit that does not come with oven below it.
 As a result, the cooktop gives you more space for storage.

-With the breakdown in Buyer’s Guide, I believe you will have the sense of the option that best fit your needs.
-No doubt, there are dozens of models, features and brands on the market to choose from.
+With the breakdown in Buyer’s Guide, I believe you will have the sense of the option that best fits your needs.
+No doubt, there are dozens of models, features, and brands on the market to choose from.

 1. GE JGP5036SLSS Gas Cooktop Best Precise Simmer and High Heat Burners